Royals (song): North America

 In its first seven days on sale, "Royals" sold 85,000 downloads and debuted at number 90 on the Billboard Hot 100 for the week ending 20 July 2013.
 In a later interview, Lorde said, "I had a sneaking suspicion that it might do all right".
 On 31 August, "Royals" rose to number 17 on the Hot 100, becoming Lorde's first top-20 song in the US.
 With sales of 307,000 copies (up 17%), "Royals" became the fourth release by an up-and-coming singer to reach the top of the Digital Songs chart.
 The song had the most digital downloads for five non-consecutive weeks.

 On the 12 October chart, "Royals" replaced "Wrecking Ball" by Miley Cyrus, which had been at the top for two straight weeks, as the number-one song in the US.
 Aly Weisman of Business Insider noted Lorde's performance of the song on Late Night with Jimmy Fallon helped make it known to a wider audience.
 The song's rise to number one was attributed to 294,000 downloads made that week, 6.1 million streamings (up 12%), and an airplay audience of 128 million (up 22%) across all genres, earning Lorde the highest airplay gainer for the week.
 The song topped the chart for nine consecutive weeks and was the year's top-selling song by a female artist.
-"Royals" was certified diamond in 2018 for selling over 10 million copies in the US.
+"Royals" was certified fourteen-times Platinum in 2023 for selling over 14 million copies in the US.